 Below is our list of things to do with kids in January.
-Most of these attractions are not free, but they are very well priced.
-These events are perfect for families and give younger children plenty of opportunities to explore and have fun while they learn about various subjects such as fairy tales, animals and more!
+These events are perfect for families and give younger children plenty of opportunities to explore and have fun.

 We also have a guide to New Orleans with kids for more family-friendly ideas for any time of year.